docusign/connect-node-listener-azure/docs/INSTALLATION_3_svc_bus_connection_string.md

-# Create a Namespace access policy
+# Create a Shared Access Policy

 #### Summary
 Use this article to create a